olhero2001/Death-USA-Analysis/README.md

 The relationship between marital status, age group, and gender in mortality trends.
 The findings aim to provide actionable insights for public health policies and support data-driven decision-making.

-For this project I use the following database: